HOME2025-04-30T17:46:50-04:00

 The season runs from May until August or September.
 We practice and play home games at Tubs & Gee Gage Field, in the east end of Toronto.
 The Senior Women practice on Mondays and Wednesdays, and the Senior Men practice on Tuesdays and Thursdays.
 Games are on Saturdays.

-Registration for the 2024 Summer season is now OPEN!
+Minis Registration for the 2025 season is NOW OPEN

-An incredible rugby program that starts with flag rugby at U6 and runs to U18!
-Girls Squads from U14 to U18!!
-All players welcome.
+An incredible rugby program that starts with flag rugby at U6 and runs to U18.
+There are girls and boys squads from U14 to U18.
+All players are welcome!

 You can find more information about the various age groups and coaching staff in our Junior Rugby section.